bha-github-organization/trip-d-print/README.md

 =======================

 This site provides information on how to 3D print Face Shields.
-The goal is to use the simplest design that will work is relatively fast and easy to build.
+The goal is to use the simplest design that will work, and is relatively fast and easy to build.

 Please share your own experiences and suggestions for improvement.